-Most top players tend to be tall and well developed in their musculature.
+Most top players tend to be tall and well-developed in their musculature.
 If you are tall, you are better equipped to serve, volley and smash, while your long reach will help you get to places smaller people cannot, especially at the net.
 If you are not, do not blame your parents but work hard on some of the points mentioned below.
-Your musculature is also something that is governed by genetics, but it can be improved with training.
+Your musculature is also governed by genetics, but it can be improved with training.
 Strength and power are increasingly important in the modem game.
 There is a considerable element of skill in tennis, but there comes the point, as in most sports, where natural flair and skills practice is not enough.

 Demands of the game

-The surface you play on is important too because it can dictate the length of the rallies.
+The surface you play on is important, too, because it can dictate the length of the rallies.
 They tend to be shorter and more explosive on fast grass, while on a slower clay surface, they can last for 20 strokes or more, depending on your skill and your opponent's.
 Once again, endurance counts.
 Playing tennis for fitness, even on clay, is not the answer to aerobic conditioning.
 Most players only utilise about 50% VO2 max even in a long match, an intensity of about 60% of maximum heart rate.
 Such intensity is less than the slowest Sunday jog or four-hour cycle ride.
-This is partly because of the many intervals, not only between rallies but at the end of every other game, when you change ends.
-Yet physical conditioning, albeit in other departments from aerobic conditioning, is still an increasingly vital aspect of the match performance.
+This is partly because of the many intervals between rallies and at the end of every other game when you change ends.
+Yet physical conditioning, albeit in different departments from aerobic conditioning, is still an increasingly vital aspect of the match performance.
 Speed off the mark needs to be sharp if you are going to be competitive.
 This means powerful legs, which can be developed through strength training on and off the court.
 A strong upper body is also essential, particularly in the playing arm, back and shoulder region.
-Mobility and agility are the other key areas that you need to consider when analysing a tennis player.
+Mobility and agility are the other key areas to consider when analysing a tennis player.